eddxdd/Calculator/README.md

 * A calculator created using JavaScript.

-// WNeeds to finish CSS and some other minor adjustments
+// Needs to finish CSS and some other minor adjustments